HypeCheck

 Red Flags to Watch For

-• Nearly all available research is from animal or cell-based studies — no large human clinical trials found in the provided data
+• All available research is from animal or lab (in vitro) studies — no human clinical trials have been provided to support health claims

-• Products vary widely in actual acerola content and vitamin C concentration — standardization is inconsistent across brands
+• Products vary widely in actual vitamin C content — standardization is inconsistent across brands

 Products Containing Acerola Cherry